setholinger/stepholinger.github.io/_pages/about.md

 __Highlights of my research include:__

-* Characterizing the first seismic recordings of kilometer-scale rift extension.
+* Characterizing seismic recordings of kilometer-scale rift extension.
+* Modeling interactions between fluid processes and ice shelf fracture.
-* Modeling the bending of floating ice shelves in response to rifting.
+* Modeling the bending of floating ice shelves in response to fracture.
-* Detecting, cataloging, and locating rift fracture events in continuous seismic data.
+* Detecting, cataloging, and locating fracture events in continuous seismic data.
-* Investigating the relationship between tidal stresses and rift fracture.
+* Investigating the relationship between tidal stresses and ice shelf fracture.